RainierJared/Human-Action-Recognition-for-NVIDIA-Jetbot-Nano/README.md

 ## Installation and how to run

-While this project was strictly developed under Python v3.6.9 due to the NVIDIA JetBot's restriction, I've only recently made the 'requirements.txt' file, so the versions of the dependencies will adhere to modern systems.
+While this project was strictly developed under Python v3.6.9 due to the NVIDIA JetBot's restriction, I've only recently made the `requirements.txt` file, so the versions of the dependencies will adhere to modern systems.

-Install the dependencies via 'requirements.txt'
+Install the dependencies via `requirements.txt`
 ```bash
 pip3 install -r requirements.txt
 ```